Topics Map > Services > Teaching, Learning and Classrooms > Services for Faculty

 Teaching Strategies

 Instructors teach a variety of course types whether it is online, face-to-face or somewhere in-between they still need proven strategies to connect and engage with the students.
 Strategies include facilitating discussions, improving lectures, providing effective feedback, teaching small or large classes, and so much more.
-Below is are categories with research-based examples of descriptions of teaching and learning strategies and techniques.
+Below are categories with research-based examples of descriptions of teaching and learning strategies and techniques.

 Faculty Certificate Courses